Emergency loans: What they are and how to get one

 What can emergency loans be used for?

-Generally, emergency loans could be used to cover expenses related to:
+Generally, loans for emergency situations could be used to cover expenses related to:

 How do emergency loans work?

 With some emergency loans, you may get faster approval compared to other loan types.
 And the funds may be deposited into your account within a day.
-Then you’ll typically repay the loan with fixed monthly payments over a set time period.
+Then you’ll typically repay the loan by making fixed monthly payments over a set time period.

 Here are some important things to know about emergency loans: